kirankn80/lab-in-a-server/readme.md

 # Lab-in-a-server

 This tool can be used to create pre-defined virtual topologies on a single server very easily.
 The idea is to leverage high end servers and spin up Virtual machines and use them as Bare-metal servers.
 We can eliminate the need of physical servers, physical switches, physical routers and their painful connections and mis-configurations.
 The high end servers can be used effectively.
 As a thumb rule, we can spin about 15 to 20 virtual machines as bare metals in each of the high-end physical servers.
 VMs can be as fast as bare metals, so the difference between physical and virtual systems are blurred.
-The tool combines the power of vagrant to provision the topologies with suitable contrail version.
-At the end, what the users get is a tool which make the life of developers and testers easy to creating and configuring contrail topologies very easy.
-This tool can also assign Floating IPs to the bare metal instances so that they are accessible through the LAN.
+The tool combines the power of vagrant, virtualbox and python to create virtual topologies, install contrail and provision the cluster.
+This tool makes the life of developers and testers very easy by doing all these using a simple yaml file.
+It can also assign Floating IPs to the bare metal instances so that they are accessible through the LAN.

 ## Installation

+### 0. Pre-requisites
+1) A high-end Xeon server with about 40 cores, atleast 256GB RAM
+2) Ubuntu 18.04 OS

 ### 1. Clone the repository

 ```
   git clone https://github.com/kirankn80/lab-in-a-server.git
-  git checkout version1

 ```
 ### 2. Run installer.sh